fourieraudio/docs/manual/transform.client/home/plugin-view.md

 # Plugin View

 When you select a plugin by either double-clicking on it, or selecting it and clicking 'Open Plugin View', the plugin UI will open for you to work your magic!
-Plugin status is represented in the top bar of the pligon view.
+Plugin status is represented in the top bar of the plugin view.
 This includes:
 - Smite
 - Bypass
 - Side Chain